Don't Forget: Commercial performance

 Don't Forget debuted at number two on the US Billboard 200, selling 89,000 copies in its first week of release.
 The following week, the album descended to number 16.
 It spent a total of 45 weeks on the Billboard 200 chart.
 The album was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies in the United States.

 In Canada, the album debuted at number nine on the Canadian Albums Chart on October 11, 2008, and spent two weeks on the chart.
 On April 26, 2009, Don't Forget entered the Spanish Albums Chart at number 13.
 The album spent a total of 23 weeks on the chart and its last appearance was on the issue dated September 27, 2009.
-The album debuted at number 34 on the New Zealand Albums Chart on February 23, 2009 and spent remained at the same position for another week before falling off.
+The album debuted at number 34 on the New Zealand Albums Chart on February 23, 2009 and remained at the same position for another week before falling off.
 On May 2, 2009, Don't Forget made its debut at number 192 on the UK Albums Chart.